peter1591/hearthstone-ai/engine/README.md

 Refer to [e2e test](./test) for a full examples.

 ## Build
-This library uses some language features in the latest C++17, compiler newer than gcc 7.0+ or Visual Studio 2017 Preview 2.1+ is needed.
+This library uses some language features only available in the latest C++17, so compiler newer than gcc 7.0+ or Visual Studio 2017 Preview 2.1+ is needed.
 Please refer to the [build folder](./build) for working examples.

 ## Troubleshooting